Just Fontaine: After retirement

 Fontaine was named by Pelé as one of the 125 greatest living footballers in March 2004.
-He was chosen as the best French player of the last 50 years by the French Football Federation in the UEFA Jubilee Awards in November 2003.
+He was chosen as the best French player of the last 60 years by the French Football Federation in the UEFA Jubilee Awards in November 2003.
 With Eugène N'Jo Léa he founded the National Union of Professional Football Players in 1961.
-He criticized the performance of the French team in the 2010 World Cup in South Africa, particularly on the lackluster play of the forwards.
-Fontaine died in Toulouse, where he had lived for 60 years, on 28 February 2023 at the age of 89.
+He criticised the performance of the French team in the 2010 World Cup in South Africa, particularly on the lackluster play of the forwards.

+For over 60 years, Fontaine lived in Toulouse, where he owned two Lacoste shops and, in his own words, spent his days playing belote and watching football on television.
+He died in Toulouse on 28 February 2023 at the age of 89.